d-morrison/IntroStatActivities/_book/04-RG-multivariate.md

 \rgs
 \rgs

 6. Is your interpretation in question 5 an example of extrapolation?
+Justify your answer.
 \rgs

 7. Give and interpret, in context, the value of the coefficient of determination.